 - Recipes to use your crabapple harvest

-What is a crabapple?
+What is a Crabapple?

-These fruit trees are related to the standard orchard apple that you’re familiar with, though the fruit isn’t as large (or pretty).
-These fruits are great for cooking with; use them as you would any other apple variety.
+A flowering crabapple shows off every spring with beautiful blossoms and does not fruit.
+Fruiting crabapples develop fruit that isn’t as large (or pretty) as standard apples.
+Even so, these fruits are great for cooking with; use them as you would any other apple variety.

 When people look for fruit trees for a small garden, they think of the standard grocery store fruit: Gala apples, Italian Prune plums, freestone Peaches, and a few other familiar fruit.